-Pope Francis in hospital for surgery
+Pope Francis recovering in hospital – and cracking jokes – after abdominal surgery

 The Argentine pope had part of one lung removed when he was a young man.
 He also suffers from sciatica nerve pain and has been using a wheelchair and walker for more than a year because of strained ligaments in his knee.

 Francis is expected to have a number of trips across the summer.
-That includes a four-day visit to Portugal the first week of the month and a similarly long trip to Mongolia starting 31 August.
+This includes a four-day visit to Portugal the first week of August and a similarly long trip to Mongolia starting 31 August.

-On Tuesday, the Vatican released the planned itinerary for Francis' visit to Portugal for World Youth Day events from 2 August to 6 August, suggesting that the trip is still on.
+On Tuesday, the Vatican released the planned itinerary for Francis's visit to Portugal for World Youth Day events from 2 August to 6 August.
 The itinerary confirms a typically busy schedule that includes all the protocol meetings of an official state visit plus multiple events with young people and a day trip to the Marian shrine at Fatima.

+Dr Alfieri said he saw no medical reason why the pope would have to change his schedule.

 Join our commenting forum